SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

 > Open on Houseguest full screen in the Diary Room

-When talking to my roomates the other day some of them mentioned they are annoyed of the manual, repetitive work they have to do in their daily business and like to automate and optimize some of their business processes by using AI.
+When talking to my teammates the other day some of them mentioned they are annoyed of the manual, repetitive tasks they have to do in their daily business and like to automate and optimize some of their business processes by using AI.
 But they do not know where to start or are afraid of not being capable of since they are not a Data Scientiest.
-Thereby it is pretty simple to get started with.
+Thereby it is pretty simple to get started with and you do not have to be a data scientist for that.
 Let me show you that your first inference call is just around the corner and you can get it for free.

 > Transition to demo in the main screen and Diary Room with Houseguest in small window in corner.
-On screen you see the [Discovery Center](https://discovery-center.cloud.sap/viewServices?category=all) :
+On screen you see the [Discovery Center](https://discovery-center.cloud.sap/viewServices?category=all) : 00:56

 ![account hierarchy](images/discoveryCenter.png)
 In the Discovery Center you get an overview of SAP AI technology offered via the Business Technology Platform.